This blog may contain affiliate links. Read our disclosure policy for more info.

 Another thing we loved about Bogota was the fact that there were fresh fruit juice stands everywhere.
 Colombian fruits are incredibly sweet and flavourful, and we loved trying out all the different combinations on offer.
 Our favorite was a juice made with lulo, mora, lime, and sugar cane – it was absolutely delicious.

-Overall, you’ll stop by seven different food spots and sample a range of treats from authentic, family-owned businesses and get a chance to chat with the owners.
+Overall, you’ll stop by seven different food spots and sample a range of treats from authentic, family-owned businesses, and get a chance to chat with the owners.
 Come hungry for this tour!
-It’s $39 USD and you’ll be stuffed by the end!

 Reserve this top-rated food tour here, before spots fill up.